jacob-grahn/big-render/README.md

 ## Support
-* See working examples at [https://jiggmin.com/projects/big-render/build/index.html](the BigRender demo page).
+* See working examples at the [BigRender demo page.](https://jiggmin.com/projects/big-render/build/index.html)
-* Contact me here on github or at [http://jiggmin.com](jiggmin.com).
+* Contact me here on github or at [jiggmin.com.](https://jiggmin.com)

 BigRender was built by [Jacob Grahn](https://jiggmin.com), and is released for free under the MIT license.
 Attribution is welcome, but not required.